Lucas04-nhr/HUST-China_2024/wiki/protocol.md

 4. After electroporation, add 800 $\mathrm{\mu L}$ of LB broth without antibiotics to the electroporation cup and mix with the bacterial suspension.
 5. Suck out the mixture and transfer it to a 1.5 mL EP tube.
 Incubate at 30 °C for 20 minutes.
 6. Take solid LB medium, add antibiotics and pour the plate.
-7. Centrifugate at 5000 r/min for 2 min, pour out part of the supernatant, re-suspend it, spread it on a plate, and incubate it at 30 °C overnight.
+7. Centrifugate at 5000 rpm for 2 min, pour out part of the supernatant, re-suspend it, spread it on a plate, and incubate it at 30 °C overnight.

 ### Protein purification

 #### Sample preparation

 1. Inoculate activated bacterial strains into the corresponding resistant medium for expanded culture.
-Cultivate at 37°C and shaking at 160 rpm until the $\mathrm{OD_{600}}$ reaches 0.6-0.8, then induce the culture by adding IPTG (1 mol/L) at a ratio of 1/1000.
-Induce expression at 30°C for 6 hours or at 16°C for overnight.
+Cultivate at 37 °C and shaking at 160 rpm until the $\mathrm{OD_{600}}$ reaches 0.6-0.8, then induce the culture by adding IPTG (1 mol/L) at a ratio of 1/1000.
+Induce expression at 30 °C for 6 hours or at 16 °C for overnight.
 2. Centrifugate at 5000 rpm and 4 °C for 5 min.
 Collect the induced expression bacteria, discard the culture medium (collect the culture medium if it contains secreted proteins), add 30 mL of binding buffer to resuspend the cells, and sonicate the solution by using an ultrasonic cell disruptor at 800W for 10 minutes in an ice-water bath.
 3. Centrifugate at 9000 rpm for 5 min at 4 °C, and take the supernatant (be sure the balance is completely calibrated), collect the supernatant, resuspend the precipitate in 1 mL of binding buffer, and take samples of both the supernatant and the precipitate for SDS-PAGE gel electrophoresis detection.
 4. Protein purification is performed on ice.
 Add 2 mL of His purification gel to the purification column, equilibrate the column with 10 mL of binding buffer, slowly load the sample onto the column and collect the flow-through in a tube.
 5. Wash the column sequentially with 30 mL of binding buffer and 30 mL of 50 mM imidazole.
 6. Wash the column with 1 mL of 100 mM imidazole, then add 3 mL of 100 mM imidazole and collect the flow through for two 2 mL EP tubes, followed by elution of the target protein washed by 10 mL of 250 mM imidazole, collecting the elution in labeled tubes in order.
 7. Perform SDS-PAGE and protein dialysis.
-8. Procession of the samples: Take 40 $\mathrm{\mu L}$ of the eluted protein sample, add 10 $\mathrm{\mu L}$ of 5x SDS sample loading solution, heat at 100°C by using metal bath for 10 minutes, and centrifuge at 12000 rpm for 2 minutes.
+8. Procession of the samples: Take 40 $\mathrm{\mu L}$ of the eluted protein sample, add 10 $\mathrm{\mu L}$ of 5x SDS sample loading solution, heat at 100 °C by using metal bath for 10 minutes, and centrifuge at 12000 rpm for 2 minutes.
 9. Mix the samples with Loading buffer in a 1.5 mL EP tube in the proportion of 4:1.
-Seal and heat in a metal bath at 95°C for 5 min to fully stretch the protein space structure.
+Seal and heat in a metal bath at 95 °C for 5 min to fully stretch the protein space structure.
-10. Perfuse the diluted electrophoresis buffer and fill it up to about 0.5cm above the glass plate in the groove, and take out the comb.
+10. Perfuse the diluted electrophoresis buffer and fill it up to about 0.5 cm above the glass plate in the groove, and take out the comb.
 11. Pipette 30 $\mathrm{\mu L}$ of the treated sample to pass through the buffer, and add the sample vertically.
 12. Add electrode buffer to the electrophoresis tank to make the liquid levels equal on both sides.
-Connect the positive and negative electrophoresis tanks of the electrophoresis apparatus at 140V for 30min.
+Connect the positive and negative electrophoresis tanks of the electrophoresis apparatus at 140 V for 30 min.
-13. Peel the board, and dye with 0.1% Coomassie brilliant blue R250 dyeing solution for about 20min (baking dyeing: heating and boiling in microwave oven 6-7 times).
+13. Peel the board, and dye with 0.1% Coomassie brilliant blue R250 dyeing solution for about 20 min (baking dyeing: heating and boiling in microwave oven 6-7 times).
 14. Soak and rinse with rinsing solution twice for 10 min each time, change ddH2O and continue rinsing until the band is clear.
 15. Observe the bands and analyze the results

 #### Detection of PET enzyme activity in crude enzyme solution

 1. Centrifuge 1.5 mL of cell lysate, dry it to obtain 400 $\mathrm{\mu L}$ of crude enzyme solution.
 Prepare multiple tubes of crude enzyme solution, and store them at -20 °C.
-2. Weigh 6 mg of PET powder, mix it with 3 mL of the crude enzyme solution, and incubate the solution at 37°C and 200 rpm for 3 days.
+2. Weigh 6 mg of PET powder, mix it with 3 mL of the crude enzyme solution, and incubate the solution at 37 °C and 200 rpm for 3 days.
 3. After incubation, add an equal volume of methanol to the solution, centrifuge at 12000 rpm for 3 minutes, and collect the supernatant.
 4. Test the degration of PET in the supernatant by using HPLC-MS (mobile phase: 1/1000 phosphoric acid, 10% methanol).